idolactivities/vtuber-things/docs/vtuber/etiquette.md

 to see other English-speaking fans enjoying and talking about *what's happening in the stream*, and *not* their lunch or that game of Apex they played yesterday.

-On the other hand, if other viewers see you using chat as your personal Twitter or spamming memes, they'll decide it's okay for them to do the same, and you've now ruined the experience for *everyone* trying to enjoy the stream, regardless of the language they speak, including the streamer themselves.
+On the other hand, if other viewers see people using chat as their personal Twitter or spamming memes, they'll decide it's okay for them to do the same.
+This spoils the fun for both the streamer and everyone else in chat.

-It's also *very* rude to come into a streamer's chat and start talking about a different streamer.
+It's also *very* rude to randomly start talking about a different streamer.
-Not only is it disrespectful to the streamer, if people wanted to talk about another streamer, they would be in *their* chat, not here.
+Not only is it disrespectful to the streamer you are watching, if people wanted to talk about that other streamer, they would be in *their* chat, not here.

 It's worth mentioning that some streamers check their own VODs after the stream is over so they can read chat in detail.
-Who knows?
-They might be using Google translate to read comments in other languages.
-I've even seen streamers pause to plug a comment into Google translate live.
+They might even use Google translate to read comments in other languages.
+I've even seen streamers pause to Google translate a comment live.
 So chat with that in mind.

 ### A side note on memes

 Memes are fun, we all love them, just remember that what's a meme among the English community is not necessarily a meme among the Japanese community.
 A certain moment may have made the streamer famous to English audiences, but to the Japanese audience and the streamer themselves, it might not have been anything memorable.
+Of course, the reverse is also true.

-Even if it's relevant to the VTuber, don't be surprised if they don't understand your memes at all, even if you translate them.
-Like all things, memes are best in moderation.
+So even if it's relevant to the VTuber, don't be surprised if they don't understand your memes at all, even if you translate them.
+Your messages may even be treated as spam.
+So meme responsibly.

 ### Any other English speakers?